-In 2017, related party transactions included company secretarial services supplied by a Director of IE Domain Registry CLG to the company to the value of \in 39,000 (2016 - \in 39,000).
-The maximum amount outstanding at any time during the financial year was \in 7,995 (creditor balance) (2016: \in 7,995 creditor balance).
+In 2017, related party transactions included company secretarial services supplied by a Director of IE Domain Registry CLG to the company to the value of \le 39,000 (2016 - \le 39,000).
+The maximum amount outstanding at any time during the financial year was \le 7,995 (creditor balance) (2016: \le 7,995 creditor balance).
 Nothing was outstanding at the financial year end date or the previous financial year end date.